 The cause of the subsequent switch tripping is unknown.
 The switching mechanism was possibly damaged during the arc fault.
 Another possibility is a high-resistance ground fault path may have been formed between phase and ground through the debris and soot created in the arcing event.
 This could cause the ground fault detector to trip.

 The third contractor completely replaced the switch.
-However, at the time of our scene visit, they had not yet replaced the original dead-front panel with one that properly fit the new switch (Photo 5 on page 16).
+However, at the time of our scene visit, they had not yet replaced the original dead-front panel with one that properly fit the new switch (Photo 5).
 Instead, they temporarily covered the openings with a thin layer of cardboard and tape.
 Although the switchgear area appeared to be cordoned off into a controlled access area, they could have blocked the panelboard opening with sheet metal or a non-combustible, insulating material.

 In all of these situations, the common element appeared to be the time factor.
 The first contractor was in a rush to get the system up and running before morning.
 The second put a damaged switch back into operation after incomplete repair efforts.
 Plant personnel compounded the problem by improperly bracing the switch closed.
 The third properly repaired the switch, but left only a thin layer of cardboard to guard against a 3,000A energized system.
 While time is an issue when attempting to get a customer back online, safety and reliability are more important factors.
 Following the appropriate provisions of the NEC and NFPA 70E would have prevented injuries, equipment damage, and the possibility of future accidents in all of these instances.